-To celebrate the 25th anniversary of the classic LP, our homie Chris Read has whipped up yet another fine mixtape of album tracks, alternative versions, remixes, and original sample material from the likes of the Ohio Players, 9th Creation, James Brown, and more…
+To celebrate the 25th anniversary of Grand Puba’s debut LP ‘Reel to Reel’, our buddy Chris Read has crafted another dope mix of album tracks, alternative versions, and original sample material from the likes of Donny Hathaway, Donald Byrd, Otis Redding, James Brown, and more.
+Enjoy!

 2. Chris Read – Theme #3 (Scratchapella)

 3. Johnnie Taylor – Ain’t That Loving You (sampled in ‘Big Kids Don’t Play’)4.
 Grand Puba – Big Kids Don’t Play

 5. Mtume – Bigger’s Theme (sampled in ‘Back It Up’)

 6. A Tribe Called Quest – Jazz (We’ve Got) [Extract] (sampled in ‘Back It Up’)

 7. Grand Puba feat Kid Capri – Back It Up